First assessment of the implementation of the European Research Area highlights remarkable progress

 This report, prepared in close collaboration with the ERA Forum, serves as an initial assessment of progress in the priority areas for joint action set out in the Pact for Research and Innovation in Europe, adopted on November 26, 2021.

-Among the highlights of the report are the development of the European Open Science Cloud (EOSC), which has reached the milestone of 1 billion euros in funding in the 2021-2023 period, the creation of the Coalition to Advance Research Assessment (CoARA), which FCT is a member of, as well as the drafting of a Council Recommendation on a European framework for attracting and retaining research, innovation and entrepreneurship talent in Europe, the final approval of which is expected to take place at the EU Council meeting on December 8, 2023.
+Among the highlights of the report are the development of the European Open Science Cloud (EOSC), which reached the milestone of €1 billion in funding for the period 2021-2023, the creation of the Coalition to Advance Research Assessment (CoARA), of which FCT is a member, and the drafting of a Council Recommendation on a European framework to attract and retain talent in research, innovation, and entrepreneurship in Europe, which is expected to be finally approved at the EU Council meeting on December 8, 2023.

 This initial assessment is a significant milestone in Europe's ongoing commitment to research and innovation, signaling a promising future for scientific collaboration and technological advancement on the continent.